robyvandamme/dotadr/README.md

 .NET Global Tool to create [Architectural Decision Records](https://adr.github.io) in .NET solutions.

-NOTE: only tested on MacOS.
+NOTE: only tested on MacOS so far.

 ## Features